mgiannopa/GitHashingExercise/README.md

-All the projects for the Operation Systems calss, ECE AUTH.
+All the projects for the Operating Systems calss, ECE AUTH.